amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuide.md

 2. Open the folder for the API for which you want to make a sandbox call.

-3. Click the JSON file for the API that you want.
+3. Click the Swagger model JSON file for the API that you want.

     The JSON code displays.

-4. Search the code for "x-amazon-spds-sandbox-behaviors".
+4. Search the code for `x-amazon-spds-sandbox-behaviors`.

-The x-amazon-spds-sandbox-behaviors objects of the JSON file contain request and response examples for sandbox calls to the API.
+The `x-amazon-spds-sandbox-behaviors` objects of the JSON file contain request and response examples for sandbox calls to the API.
 If the request example contains parameters, use them in the following step.

 ### Step 2.
 Make a sandbox call to an API

 Make a sandbox call to an API in the same way you would make a production call, with these differences:

-1. If the request object in the x-amazon-spds-sandbox-behaviors object of the JSON file contains one or more parameter/value pairs, specify these in your call.
+1. If the `x-amazon-spds-sandbox-behaviors` object of the Swagger model JSON file contains one or more parameters, include these in your call.
+If the API requires parameters in addition to those contained in the `x-amazon-spds-sandbox-behaviors` object, be sure to also include those required parameters in your call.

 2. Direct your call to one of the [selling Partner API sandbox endpoints](#selling-partner-api-sandbox-endpoints).

-    You should receive a response that matches the payload object contained in the x-amazon-spds-sandbox-behaviors object of the JSON file.
+    You should receive a response that matches the payload object contained in the `x-amazon-spds-sandbox-behaviors` object of the JSON file.

 ## Selling Partner API sandbox endpoints